404Simon/dualis.py/README.md

 - Learning to work with APIs and modules
 - Implementing timetables or other information in own applications

-Please do not abuse this project to harm to original website in any way.
+Please do not abuse this project to harm the original website in any way.
 I am not responsible for any harm caused with this project.
 Please use this API wrapper with caution and do not spam request the Dualis Server.

 ## Todo